Chris Bosh: Struggles (2007–2009)

 To provide Bosh with an experienced frontcourt partner, the Raptors pulled a blockbuster trade prior to the 2008–09 campaign: six-time All-Star Jermaine O'Neal was acquired from the Indiana Pacers.
 Bosh—who had won an Olympic gold medal with the national team at Beijing 2008—started the season strong.
 He averaged 26 points, 10 rebounds and 3.7 assists in his first three games and was named Eastern Conference Player of the Week for the fifth time in his career.
 A week later, he became Toronto's all-time leader in offensive rebounds, surpassing Antonio Davis's record.
 While Bosh and O'Neal formed a formidable partnership in the frontcourt, the Raptors struggled to surpass the .500 mark.
 The principal deficiency of previous campaigns—wing players—continued to upend Toronto's progress.
 With the Raptors at 8–9, head coach Sam Mitchell was sacked and replaced by Jay Triano.
 Despite the move, injuries and weaknesses in the roster meant that the Raptors entered the All-Star break 13 games under .500.
 On January 29, 2009, Bosh was named an All-Star reserve, but an injury ruled him out of the game.
 Two weeks later, in a bid to bring in a wing player and create greater salary flexibility, O'Neal and Jamario Moon were traded to Miami for Shawn Marion and Marcus Banks.
-The trade did not improve the team's win–loss record, however, and the Raptors were eliminated from contention with seven games of the regular season remaining.
-The bright spark in Bosh's campaign was his career-high 22.7 points per game, as well as his being one of two players in the league that season (the other being Dwight Howard) to average a 20/10 in points and rebounds.
+However, the trade did not improve the team's win–loss record, and the Raptors were eliminated from contention with seven games of the regular season remaining.
+The bright spark in Bosh's campaign was his career-high 22.7 points per game, as well as him being one of two players in the league that season (the other being Dwight Howard) to average a 20/10 in points and rebounds.
 On April 20, 2009, Colangelo announced that he would offer Bosh a contract extension during the summer, which Bosh later refused to sign.